MicrosoftDocs/customer-insights/ci-docs/export-adobe-campaign-standard.md

 1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Adobe Campaign section.
-Contact an administrator if one is not available.
+Contact an administrator if no connection is available.

 1. Enter a name for the export.